Maroua2906/WES_Analysis_Pipeline_/README.md

 ```

 ## Important Notes
-- **Target regions**:
-  By default, the sccript runs without BED file for genome-wide calling.
-To restrict to exome targets:
-  -L /path/to/your_targets.bed  # Add to GATK commands

 - **Resource recommendations**:
   - Minimum 12GB RAM (adjust `-Xmx` in Java commands)
   - Multi-threading: Set `-t` (BWA) and `-nct` (GATK)